gatsbyjs/gatsby/docs/faq.md

 ## Extending Markdown Syntax with Plugins

 Gatsby uses [markdown-it](https://github.com/markdown-it/markdown-it) to parse markdown files into HTML.
-By default Gatsy ships with only basic markdown support.
+By default Gatsby ships with only basic markdown support.
 You can extend the syntax (e.g. for mathematical equations) by installing [markdown-it plugins](https://www.npmjs.org/browse/keyword/markdown-it-plugin).